 (if you're here by accident and were looking for something completely different, why not read on anyway?
 You may find yourself wanting to be a 1, 2, 3 or 4 by the end of it!)

-If you're already working in the charity or social good sector, you already know what an amazing space it is to work it.
-But, the chances are, you also know of some of its foibles and challenges - if you've not experienced them first-hand you may well have seen or heard of them from others
+If you're already working in the not-for-profit or public sectors, you already know what an amazing space it is to work it.
+But, the chances are, you also know of some of its foibles and challenges - if you've not experienced them first hand you may well have seen or heard of them from others

 Stress, overwhelm and burn-out aren't entirely common place, but they're definitely on the increase, and pressure from many angles, internal and external, aren't helping those statistics.
 Over-delivery and striving to achieve unrealistic expectations in your first 3-months in role are not sustainable and could be setting you up for further challenge or a fall

 The jump between roles and the on-the-hoof learning needed to hit the ground running can come as more of shock than you had expected